voucherifyio/sdk-ruby-openapi-based/docs/ValidationRulesApi.md

   rule: 'rule_example', # String | Validation rule ID.
   page: 56, # Integer | Which page of results to return.
   limit: 56, # Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100 items.
-  order: 'order_example' # String | Sorts the results using one of the filtering options: `-created_at`, `created_at`, where the dash `-` preceding a sorting option means sorting in a descending order.
+  order: 'order_example' # String | Sorts the results using one of the filtering options: -created_at, created_at, where the dash - preceding a sorting option means sorting in a descending order.
 }

 begin